ethereum-optimism/specs/specs/interop/predeploys.md

 An initiating message is then emitted to `relayExpire`.

 `sendExpire` sets the sender of the message as the `L2ToL2CrossDomainMessenger` to add a path for `relayExpire` to ensure that the message originated in `sendExpire`.
-There's should be no other path where a message can have the `L2ToL2CrossDomainMessenger` as `origin` and `sender`.
+There should be no other path where a message can have the `L2ToL2CrossDomainMessenger` as `origin` and `sender`.

 ```solidity